jvolker/single-line-font-renderer/README.md

 **Disadvantages:**
 - the feature set of this tool is currently more limited

+**Feature ideas:**
+[ ] smoothing
+[ ] line breaks
+[ ] import local svg font files
+[ ] add support for otf/ttf files: some single-line fonts are set in these types and hard to use in other software [ ] text area: words wrap to new line when longer than a certain length [ ] alignment: center and right

 ## Export and usage

 The tool exports SVGs to be used and rearranged in a vector/graphic design software like Adobe Illustrator.